 ‘I lost mine a long time ago,’ her scowl deepened, ‘and you haven’t answered my question.’

 ‘We’re going to the undergroves sweetheart.
 Unless you want to get out here?
 The kids looked out the door at the broken tarmac and shattered neon.
 Horse grinned, ‘Thought not, they’ll be able to hide you there; for a while at any rate.’

-‘Why are you doing this?’ that was the boy and by the look of him he’d be happy to risk the badlands.
+‘Why are you doing this?’ that was the boy and by the look of him he’d have been happy to risk the badlands.

 Horse was impressed; turned out the kid could speak his new countries language after all.
-He liked it when they could think.
+He liked it when they had at least some advantage.

 ‘Because I get to play both ends against the middle,’ said Horse rubbing his fingers together.
 ‘You sabes?’